IETF Contributions

 I served as chair of the S/MIME Working Group from the time the working group was formed until March 2003.
 S/MIME is a set of electronic mail security standards.
 I continue to support the S/MIME effort as the editor of the Cryptographic Message Syntax (CMS) specification.

-I am an editor and contributor in the Public Key Infrastructure using X.509 (PKIX) Working Group, which is defining the Internet PKI based on X.509 version 3.
+I served as editor and contributor in the Public Key Infrastructure using X.509 (PKIX) Working Group, which defined the Internet PKI based on X.509 version 3.

 From March 2003 to March 2007, I served as the one of the IETF Security Area Directors.
 In this position, I was able to help improve the security of the Internet by helping many different working groups achieve their security objectives, but I had less time to contribute to individual standards.